6/ruby-jmdict-parser/README.md

 This projects makes Jim Breen's JMDict-related files available in JSON format in UTF-8 encoding.
-Why?
-Many of the files are still stored as flat files in EUC-JP or JIS X encodings, rendering them difficult to work with.

 See `json-output` folder for the JSON files.